-- 1. This standard has been approved for use by all Departments and Agencies of the Department of Defense. - 2.
-This standard establishes general human engineering criteria for design and development of Military systems, equipment and facilities.
-Its purpose is to present human engineering design criteria, principles and practices to be applied in the design of systems, equipment and facilities so as to: - a.
-Achieve required performance by operator, control and maintenance personnel. - b.
-Minimize skill and personnel requirements and training time. - c.
-Achieve required reliability of personnel-equipment combinations. - d.
-Foster design standardization within and among systems. - 4.
-This standard does not alter requirements for system development participation of human engineering specialists to interpret and implement these practices and to provide solutions to human engineering problems which arise and which are not specifically covered herein. - 5.
-The use of the words "shall," "should," "may," and "will" in this standard is in accordance with MIL-STD-962, wherein "shall" expresses a provision that is binding, "should" and "may" express non mandatory provisions, and "will" expresses a declaration of purpose or simple futurity. - 6.
-Requirements herein are expressed in the International System of units (SI).
+1. This standard has been approved for use by all Departments and Agencies of the Department of Defense.

+2. This standard establishes general human engineering criteria for design and development of military systems, equipment and facilities.
+Its purpose is to present human engineering design criteria, principles and practices to be applied in the design of systems, equipment and facilities so as to:

+a.
+Achieve required performance by operator, control and maintenance personnel.

+b.
+Minimize skill and personnel requirements and training time.

+c.
+Achieve required reliability of personnel-equipment combinations.

+d.
+Foster design standardization within and among systems.

+3. This standard does not alter requirements for system development participation of human engineering specialists to interpret and implement these practices and to provide solutions to human engineering problems which arise and which are not specifically covered herein.

+4. MIL-HDBK-759 is intended to serve as a companion document to this standard and should be consulted for data, preferred practices, and design guidelines, including design guidelines for variations of basic hardware configurations covered herein.

+5. Requirements herein are expressed in the International System of units (SI).
 As a convenience, the metric units are accompanied by their approximate customary system equivalents (in parentheses).
+Angular measure is expressed in degrees unless it is necessary to specify fractions of a degree where milliradians are used.

+6. This revision has not expanded 5.13, Hazards and Safety, in any significant way since the original intent of this subsection was to limit its coverage to what was most likely to be encountered during human engineering work and was moderately expanded only to accommodate requests by safety and health practitioners and review activities.

+7. Subsection 5.14 is intended to provide only basic criteria on user-computer interface; therefore, this revision has not updated 5.14 other than to correct errors.
+Moreover, when going beyond fundamental criteria, the need for flexibility outweighs benefits that might be gained by expanding 5.14 that would limit software design.
+This flexibility is provided by handbooks and style guides, such as the DoD Human Computer Interface Style Guide (Volume 8 of the Department of Defense Technical Architecture Framework for Information Management or TAFIM).
+When a national standard becomes available, it will be considered as a cited replacement, in whole or part, for 5.14.

-Angular measure is expressed in degrees unless it is necessary to specify fractions of a degree where milliradians are used. - 7.
-Beneficial comments (recommendations, additions, deletions) and any pertinent data which may be of use in improving this document should be addressed to Commander, U.S. Army Missile Command, ATTN: AMSMI-RD-SE-TD-ST, Redstone Arsenal, AL 35898-5270 by using the self-addressed Standardization Document Improvement Proposal (DD Form 1426) appearing at the end of this document or by letter.
+8. Beneficial comments (recommendations, additions, deletions) and any pertinent data which may be of use in improving this document should be addressed to Commander, U.S. Army Aviation and Missile Command, ATTN: AMSAM-RD-SE-TD-ST, Redstone Arsenal, AL 35898-5000 by using the self-addressed Standardization Document Improvement Proposal (DD Form 1426) appearing at the end of this document or by letter.